 We may create relationships between multiple columns and rows in a PivotTable.
 We can examine data in multiple columns for the same values.
 Furthermore, we may compute Subtotals for individual parts if desired.
 In this tutorial, we will show you how to subtotal multiple columns in Excel Pivot Table.

-4 Easy Steps to Subtotal Multiple Columns in Excel Pivot Table
+How to Subtotal Multiple Columns in Excel Pivot Table: with Easy Steps

 Step 1: Create a Pivot Table in Excel